node-gh/gh/README.md

 gh pr --info number
     ```

-* List open pulls requests for all branches from all your repositories.
+* List open pull requests for all branches from all your repositories.

     ```
 gh pr --list --all
     ```

-* List open pull requests sent by logged user on current repository.
+* List open pull requests for all branches in all repositories belonging to the "github" organization.

     ```
 gh pr --list --all --org github